michel4j/uso/docs/source/staff_guide/facilities.rst

 will be highlighted with colored badges to indicate favored vs disfavored dates.
 Then repeatedly click the starting and ending shifts to schedule a sequence of shifts to the selected project.
 Press the :guilabel:`Esc` button on the keyboard to end a sequence.
-To delete a scheduled shift, click on the handle at the beginning of the shift to reveal the :guilabel:`Delete` tool.
-Alternatively, you can use the :guilabel:`Delete` tool in the sidebar to delete a series of scheduled events.
-The :guilabel:`Cancel` tool allows marking scheduled events as cancelled without removing them from the schedule.
-Use the :guilabel:`Reserve` tool to reserve a block of time without assigning it to a project.
+To delete a scheduled shift, click on the handle at the beginning of the shift to reveal the :icon:`bi bi-trash;Delete`  tool.
+Alternatively, you can use the :icon:`bi bi-trash;Erase` tool in the sidebar to delete a series of scheduled events.
+The :icon:`bi bi-ban;Cancel`  tool allows marking scheduled events as cancelled without removing them from the schedule.
+Use the :icon:`bi bi-geo-alt;Reserve` tool to reserve a block of time without assigning it to a project.

 .. figure:: beam-time-schedule.png
     :alt: Beam Time Scheduling Page